Jim E. Mora: New Orleans Saints

 After two 7–9 seasons in 1994 and 1995, Mora appeared increasingly frustrated with his team's situation in New Orleans.
 The Saints' defense went into a steep decline, negating the passing heroics of quarterback Jim Everett, acquired from the division rival Los Angeles Rams in 1994 for a seventh-round draft choice.
 Everett came to the Saints shortly before his infamous incident with Jim Rome on ESPN2 when Rome insulted the quarterback by calling him Chris Evert, a reference to Jim Everett's lack of toughness.

 The 1996 season started off very badly.
 The Saints lost their first five games, including an embarrassing 28–14 loss at home to the then-winless Arizona Cardinals in which LeShon Johnson rushed for 214 yards, a Cardinals franchise record which has since been broken by Beanie Wells in 2011.
 Following a road loss to the Baltimore Ravens, the Saints won back-to-back home games vs. the Jacksonville Jaguars and Chicago Bears, but the turnaround was a mirage.
 After the Saints were beaten 19–7 by the Carolina Panthers on October 20, a loss which put them at 2–6 midway through the season, Mora walked out of the postgame press conference in disgust after a profanity-laced tirade.
-His outburst became famous on sports highlight reels for years to follow, largely because of Mora's use of the phrase "Diddley Poo."
+His outburst became famous on sports highlight reels for years to follow, largely because of Mora's use of the phrase "Diddly Poo."
 On the Saints' performance, Mora said the following:

 "Well, what happened was, that second game we got our ass kicked.
 Errr—the second half, we just got our ass totally kicked.
 We couldn't do diddly ... poo offensively.
 We couldn't make a first down.
 We couldn't run the ball; we didn't try to run the ball.
 We couldn't complete a pass—we sucked.
 The second half, we sucked.
 We couldn't stop the run.
 Every time they got the ball, they went down and got points.
 We got our ass totally kicked in the second half—that's what it boiled down to.
 It was a horseshit performance in the second half.
 Horseshit.
 I'm totally embarrassed and totally ashamed.
 Coaching ... [all] ... [unintelligible] ...
 Coaching did a horrible job.
 The players did a horrible job.
 We got our ass kicked in that second half.
 It sucked.
 It stunk.
 That's as simple as I can tell you."

 The next day, Mora resigned; linebackers coach Rick Venturi finished out the season.
 The Saints finished the season at 3–13, their worst season since going 1–15 in 1980.
 Venturi was replaced by veteran Chicago Bears coach Mike Ditka.
 Mora's 93 wins in just over ten years in New Orleans are three more than the Saints had won in their first 19 seasons combined.
 He won more games than any other coach in Saints history until Sean Payton surpassed his record in 2016.